martynsmith/node-irc/docs/API.rst

     `function (to, text) { }`

-    Emitted when a message is sent from the client. `to` can be either a nick (which is most likely this clients nick and means a private message), or a channel (which means a message to that channel).
+    Emitted when a message is sent from the client. `to` is who the message was sent to.
+It can be either a nick (which most likely means a private message), or a channel (which means a message to that channel).

 .. js:data:: 'notice'